.

 The instructor will briefly review how a bill becomes a law by tracking legislation from introduction and referral to committee, through committee hearings and markups, floor consideration, to final passage and presidential action.
 The political and procedural aspects at play in every step will be discussed.

-Politics and Leadership in the New Congress: Winners, Losers, and What the Election Means for the 112th Congress
+Politics and Leadership in the New Congress: Winners, Losers, and What the Election Means for the New Congress

 Public Policy and Foreign Policy Making in Congress and in Washington